danyel-ii/cubeless_/docs/20-CONTRACTS/DEPLOYMENT_SEPOLIA.md

 - Mint-time payout goes to `owner()`.
 - Resale royalties use ERC-2981 with default 5% BPS, paid to `RoyaltySplitter`.
-  - RoyaltySplitter calls a router with half the royalty when configured; otherwise it forwards ETH to owner.
+  - RoyaltySplitter swaps half the royalty via the v4 PoolManager when enabled; otherwise it forwards ETH to owner.
-  - If the router call fails, the full amount is forwarded to owner.
+  - If the swap fails, the full amount is forwarded to owner.
-  - If the router call succeeds, any $LESS received is split 50% to burn address and 50% to owner before forwarding remaining ETH.
+  - If the swap succeeds, any $LESS received is split 50% to burn address and 50% to owner before forwarding remaining ETH.
-  - If `ICECUBE_ROUTER` is set, `ICECUBE_SWAP_CALLDATA` must be non-empty (swap is required).
-  - If `ICECUBE_ROUTER` is unset, swap calldata must be empty and no swap is attempted.
+  - If `ICECUBE_POOL_MANAGER` is unset, swap is disabled and all ETH is forwarded.

 ## Admin Controls